Ritz Cinema, Thirsk

 The Ritz Cinema on Westgate, Sowerby, North Yorkshire, England is a small (180 seat) cinema run by volunteers.
 The building was originally the Mechanics' Institute for Thirsk and Sowerby, but was converted into a cinema in 1912.
-Today, it is probably one of Britain's oldest operating cinemas.
+Today, it is one of Britain's oldest operating cinemas.

 History

 Originally the cinema was known as Powers after Walter Powers, the man who ran the picture house in its first incarnation with silent movies.
 In 1927, when the talkies arrived, he extended the seating in the cinema by adding the balcony.

 During the First World War, Powers "gave free shows to wounded soldiers".

 In 1953, the Ritz was purchased by the Star Group which operated over 90 cinemas; during that ownership, the cinema was named Studio One and occasionally ran bingo sessions.
 The business then closed in early 1972 but reopened under new owners in 1984 (1981 according to one source); that continued until another brief closure in 1994.